pedroafonso18/pedroafonso18/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on project Atlas
+- 🔭 I’m currently working on my virtual assistant, named message_manager
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on any projects you ask me
 - 💬 Ask me about anime and games